 - ENS Login for dapps interoperability.
 Among other wallet teams (including Authereum, Portis, Torus) we’re working on the new ENSlogin standard https://ethereum-magicians.org/t/discussion-ens-login/3569)

-- Native linkdrops (WIP, has good potential for p2p onboarding via shareable links and p2p double referral programs similar to Paypal, Uber, etc.)
+- Build-in on-ramping - Native linkdrops (WIP, has good potential for p2p onboarding via shareable links and p2p double referral programs similar to Paypal, Uber, etc.)

 Linkdrop + web-wallet = magical crypto onboarding